Keradion/alx-files_manager/README.md

 ├── worker.js
 ├── server.js
 └── README.md
 Author
 Project developed by Daniel Berihun as part of the ALX Software Engineering Program.

+License
+This project is provided for educational purposes only.